kyma-project/serverless/docs/user/03-10-create-inline-function.md

 ## Steps

-You can create a Function with Kyma CLI, kubectl, or Kyma Dashboard:
+You can create a Function with Kyma Dashboard, Kyma CLI, or kubectl:

 <div tabs name="steps" group="create-function">
   <details>